 God Called Us to Lead Our Kids

 My wife and I are both professionals with advanced degrees.
 We had specific plans about what would happen once we had kids.
 The wife would take off for a few years in the baby years.
 She would then get back to work once they reached school age.
 It was important that we only disrupt our dual income for a short time.
-We needed to afford the all important things in life like…. string cheese, Direct TV NFL Ticket and maybe a boat or at least a BMW.
+We needed to afford the all important things in life like…. dinners out, Direct TV NFL Ticket and maybe a boat or at least a BMW.
 What sort of madman would live without any of the above?
 We just could not imagine giving up income for an extended period of time in order to do something public school was already doing.

 When our oldest two hit school age, we dutifully sent them off to the local public school.
 It is regularly ranked as one of the best in the state, woohoo!
 We had chosen the area to live based on how good the schools were ranked so we were prepared.
 We planned out this portion of our lives and made sure that it led to great colleges for kids.
 It is just what you do if you are a great parent.
 We thought we were doing an awesome job.
 They would get a good education and their acclimation was part of their development.